etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

     Seeing the Sass version number means that Sass has been installed correctly.

-### How to Use

-To customize the skin of Etendo by compiling SCSS to CSS, the `cssCompile` task has been provided.

 ### Execution

 1. Ensure your terminal or **command-line** tool is open.